Expat Exchange

 When we asked people what advice they would give someone preparing to move to Poland, they said:

 "It depends where are you going to work.
 If you choose a district with a bad commute you can travel 2 hours to your work-place.
 I suggest close to the metro stations - Ursynow district is cheap, Zoliborz and Srodmiescie are quite expensive.
-Zoliborz is one of the locations with most parks in Warsaw," explained one expat living in Warsaw, Poland.
+Zoliborz is one of the locations with most parks in Warsaw," remarked one expat in Warsaw, Poland.

 How do I find a place to live in Poland?